cmse802/OtsegoStoryProject/README.md

 # Additional Resources and Support

-For more detailed instructions, troubleshooting, and best practices (including possible data import/export specifics or advanced usage scenarios), please check our [INSTALL.md](./INSTALL.md).

 If you run into any issues or have questions:
 - Submit an issue on GitHub.
 - Contact one of the repository maintainers directly.